hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 Before using Atomic Long, Lock, and Semaphore, CP Subsystem has to be enabled on cluster-side.
 Refer to [CP Subsystem](https://docs.hazelcast.org/docs/latest/manual/html-single/#cp-subsystem) documentation for more information.

+> **NOTE: If you call the `DistributedObject.destroy()` method on a CP data structure, that data structure is terminated on the underlying CP group and cannot be reinitialized until the CP group is force-destroyed on the cluster side.
+For this reason, please make sure that you are completely done with a CP data structure before destroying its proxy.**

 ### 7.4.11.1.
 Using Atomic Long

 Hazelcast `IAtomicLong` is the distributed implementation of atomic 64-bit integer counter.
 It offers various atomic operations such as `get`, `set`, `getAndSet`, `compareAndSet` and `incrementAndGet`.
 This data structure is a part of CP Subsystem.